 'The limbic system is a complex set of structures that lies on both sides of the thalamus, just under the cerebrum.
-It includes the hypothalamus, the hippocampus, the amygdala.
+It includes the hypothalamus, the hippocampus, the amygdala, and several other nearby areas.
 It appears to be primarily responsible for our emotional life, and has a lot to do with the formation of memories.'
 (Dr. C. George Boeree, 2007)